glitch-soc/docs/features/themes/index.md

 The flavour and skin of the Mastodon web app can be changed in the user preferences.
 For details on creating and installing additional skins and flavours, see below.

+###  Installing

+To install an existing flavour or skin, you need only to place the flavour or skin file/folder into the appropriate location.
+For flavours, this is:

+    app/javascript/flavours/

+For skins (where `FLAVOUR-NAME` is the name of the flavour that the skin applies to), this is:

+    app/javascript/skins/FLAVOUR-NAME/

+Mastodon will automatically detect flavours and skins installed into these locations, although you will likely have to restart your server (and, naturally, recompile your assets).
+This system works well with installation methods such as git submodules, although of course you can simply add the files manually as well.

 ###  Skins

 Glitch skins are automatically loaded from the folder `app/javascript/skins/FLAVOUR-NAME/`, where `FLAVOUR-NAME` is the name of the flavour that the skin should apply to.
-For example, if you are looking to reskin the `glitch` theme, you should place your skin in the file `app/javascript/skins/glitch/`.
+For example, if you are looking to reskin the `glitch` flavour, you should place your skin in the file `app/javascript/skins/glitch/`.

 The simplest skin is just a single (S)CSS file, the name of which will be taken as the name of the skin.
 This stylesheet will be served instead of the `common` styles, which hold all of Mastodon's default styling.